COVID-19 protocols and practices

 - Students will not share most supplies, and toys will rotate in and out of the early childhood classrooms to allow for sanitation.

-- Bathrooms will be single use.
+- Bathrooms will be limited in the numbers of users.

 - The school bus is considered school grounds.